 The Schools of Banking is one of a very few regionally cooperative efforts and is unique in its structure as a non-profit subsidiary of the state banking associations.
 Most state association-sponsored schools are based in the state association itself and serve only that state.
 The idea for the Schools of Banking was conceived in 1964 as a means of providing cost-efficient, quality education at a regional level.
 The bankers and state associations involved in the development of Schools of Banking had the foresight to recognize that neither Kansas nor Nebraska by itself would be able to support the schools in terms of the necessary enrollments.

 The first School was held in 1965, at the University of Nebraska-Lincoln.
 Over the past 50+ years, the Schools of Banking has continued to grow, developing schools in various facets of banking, and has educated over 20,000 bankers from twenty-seven states.
-In 2018, we are offering thirteen different schools, and will have over 450 attendees.
+In 2019, we are offering fifteen different schools, and will have over 450 attendees.

 The very first School of Basic Banking offering in 1965 with over 100 bankers in attendance.